History Door Decorating Contest

 Creed Campbell (King Tech)

-Sonja Kenning (Kincaid Elementary)
+Sonja Kenning (Northwood Elementary)

 Michaela Kolerok (West High)